Unlearning Anti-Blackness

 February 1 @ 1:00 pm - 2:15 pm PST

-Are you ready to start Black History Month off right?
+How did we start Black History Month off right? đź‘‘

-- And, wherever else this fireside chat leads!
+• And, so many other places else this fiery fireside chat led…

 🎙️ Elizabeth ‘Liz’ Leiba, author of “I’m Not Yelling: A Black Woman’s Guide to Navigating the Workplace” who’s been featured in the NYTimes, Forbes & TIME